 - Lemon Blueberry Mascarpone Cake: A layer cake for a special occasion uses lemon curd filling and an easy mascarpone frosting.

-How to Make Grapefruit Olive Oil Cake
+📝 How to Make Grapefruit Olive Oil Cake

 *Note: The recipe card with instructions, ingredient list, and quantities is included further below these step-by-step photos.

 The cake is done when the top has a nice rounded dome to it and it is lightly brown.
 A toothpick inserted into the middle should come out clean.
+Place the cake on a cooling rack to help it cool faster.
+Run a knife around the edge of the cake to help release it from the pan.

 - Powder Sugar: The cake is best served on its own or with a light dusting of powdered sugar.
 I like to keep it simple and let the cake itself shine.

-- Whipped Cream: If you want a little something extra, whip up some fresh whipped cream which can be served alongside the cake.
+- Whipped Cream: If you want a little something extra, whip up some fresh whipped cream, which can be served alongside the cake.

 - Dessert Wine: You could consider serving this cake with a sweet dessert wine to complement the simple cake.

-Grapefruit Olive Oil Cake
+Light and Fluffy Grapefruit Olive Oil Cake

 Ingredients